interledger/rfcs/proposals/0000-stream-receipts.md

 ### Stateless Receiver

 Before a STREAM connection is established, the Receiver MAY use the Receipt Nonce and Receipt Secret as parameters to generate connection details (ILP Address and shared secret).
 The Receiver MAY encode the Receipt Nonce and Receipt Secret in the STREAM server ILP Address to allow the STREAM receiver to avoid persisting state.
 If doing so, the Receipt Secret MUST be encrypted.
-The Receipt Nonce MUST be unique each time STREAM parameters are generated, since it MUST be unique per STREAM connection.
+The Receipt Nonce MUST be unique each time STREAM parameters are generated, since it MUST be unique globally.

 ### SPSP